Paradox-Evil-EXE/MSFS-IL-62N/README.md

 - Reversers deploy *automatically* at rotate and/or other moments on the ground (yes, really, not all the times either, worth checking out)
 - Engine randomly goes to idle on runway sometimes
 - Flaps sometimes retract without command during takeoff roll sometimes
+## ✅ Fixed
+- Barely any lift power, struggles to takeoff
+- increased lift_scalar to 1.200 for [FLAPS.0], and increased thrust_scalar to 1.250 for [JET_ENGINE]

 ---